 The innovations offered through the ITP are:

 A medical device which attaches to the distal end of an endoscope that improves colorectal examination for patients undergoing bowel cancer tests.
-For every 1000 patients treated it is estimated that 6 cases of cancer could be avoided through the use of this device.
+For every 1,000 patients treated it is estimated that six cases of cancer could be avoided through the use of this device.
 Read more.